 - 1 wireless IGS-190 Mocap suit, with 19 inertial, magnetic and gyroscopic sensors, connected to MotionBuilder

 - 1 faceLAB 5 face and eye tracking system (by SeeingMachines, Inc)

 - 1 7-IR camera OptiTrack facial capture system

 - 50 in-house wireless inertial, magnetic and gyroscopic sensors, coupled with skeleton tracking software

 - 1 8.1 sound installation (by Far Audio) with a 32-channel Yamaha digital mixing console

-- 1 Godin hexaphonic guitar, 1 Yamaha drum set, and 1 P90 digital piano
+- 1 Godin Multiac Nylon SA and 1 sunburst Line6 Variax 300 (vintage) hexaphonic guitars, 1 Yamaha drumset, and 1 Yamaha P90 digital piano

-- USB HID devices: 1 3Dconnexion SpaceNavigator 3D mouse, 2 Contour Design jog wheels, 2 Novint Falcon force-feedback joysticks, several Wacom tablets, 1 19-inch 3M C1968PW multitouch screen
+- USB HID devices: 1 3Dconnexion SpaceNavigator 3D mouse, 1 Contour Design ShuttlePRO v2 jog wheel, 2 Novint Falcon force-feedback joysticks (relic), several Wacom tablets, 1 19-inch 3M C1968PW multitouch screen (vintage)

 - Tridim structures for remote installations and exhibitions